Exploring Old City: A Guide to Philly’s Most Historic Neighborhood

 History

 By 1971, however, half of the district’s warehouses were vacant or damaged and the population consisted of a mere 80 residents.
-Old City’s renaissance came in the late ’90s as the neighborhood became a hotspot for art and entertainment.
+Old City’s renaissance came in the late ’90s as it became a hotspot for art and entertainment.
 It has risen to the ranks of a cool neighborhood in a city that never stops getting cooler.

 Don’t Miss